tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 --------------------

 This macro allocates an object using the common factory and initializes its properties.
-Its argument is a variable of type uvm_sequence_item or uvm_sequence.
+Its argument is a variable of type UVMSequenceItem or UVMSequence.
 You can use the macro with SystemVerilog’s constraint_mode() and rand_mode() functions to control subsequent randomization of the sequence or sequence item.